dotCMS/core/hotfix_tracking.md

 23. https://github.com/dotCMS/core/issues/19725 : GraphQL freezes when PP new content

 24. https://github.com/dotCMS/core/issues/19686 : Error when editing multilingual content that is referenced on monolingual HTML pages

+25. https://github.com/dotCMS/core/issues/19639	: Content API not returning name or title in dotAsset